jiaxicheng/pentaho/pdi_metadata_injection.md

 ## ETL Metadata Injection: Reuse Transformation templates ##

-There are situations when you want to re-use the transformations to handle raw data with the same workflow but different field definitions, layouts etc.
+There are situations when you want to re-use the transformation to handle raw data with the same workflow but different field definitions, layouts etc.
-For example, to update the a table, you might have raw CSV data from different vendors and each of them provides different column names and layout.
-To reuse your PDI transformation , you can use the `ETL Metadata Injection` step to setup the fields at run time.
+For example, to update a table, you might have raw CSV data from different vendors and each of them provides different column names and layout.
+To reuse your PDI transformation , you can combine the `ETL Metadata Injection` step to specify the changing metadata at run time.

-Below is a simple example to use YAML files to manage the metadata which define some fields and step properties, their values might be changed from their default values when dealing with data from different sources.
+Below is a simple example to use YAML files to manage the concerned information which defines field names and some step properties.
+The configurations could be adjusted without openning the PDI program (spoon.bat or spoon.sh).

 ![ETL Metadata Injection](images/pentaho_etl_metadata_injection.jpg)